firebase/firebaseui-web/firebaseuihandler/README.md

 // Interface that represents the tenant-level configurations. interface TenantConfig {
+  // The full label for the tenant in the tenant selection buttion.
+Only needed
+  // if you are using the option first mode.
+  // When not provided, the "Sign in to $displayName" label is used. fullLabel?: string;
   // The display name for tenant in the tenant selection button.
 Only needed if
   // you are using the option first mode. displayName?: string;